SAMa: Material-aware 3D Selection and Segmentation

 \section{Future work}

-We find our method to significantly improve material selection in 3D, however some limitations remain to be addressed.
-Selecting materials on objects like glass and mirror remains a challenge as it is unclear if a user would prefer to select the transparent/mirror material or what is behind/reflected.
+We find our method to significantly improve material selection in 3D.
+However, some limitations remain to be addressed; for instance, selecting materials on objects like glass and mirrors remains challenging as it is unclear if a user would prefer to select the transparent/mirror material or what is behind/reflected.
 Similarly, our method currently assumes a fixed definition of materials and cannot adapt to user-defined preferences, such as focusing solely on specific parameters like roughness.

 Further, SAMa depends on precise 3D reconstruction for accurate material selection.
 Errors in depth reconstruction can cause noise in our point clouds and inaccurate lookups in novel views, an issue which can be mitigated by improving depth estimation in volumetric reconstruction \cite{zhang2024rade}.
 Finally, unseen parts of meshes are selected based on their nearest visible 3D points, which could be improved with a UV space propagation of the selection~\cite{knn_matting}.